Technology · Key Management

 • No backdoors, no master-recovery, no escrow surface

-Every identity public key Q-Audion mints is appended to a Sigsum transparency log — modeled on Certificate Transparency for the web.
-Any client can audit the log and detect a server attempting to inject a malicious key into a conversation.
-Trust is observable, not promised: a malicious server cannot silently swap an identity key without leaving a public, append-only record.
+We're building toward a Sigsum transparency log — modeled on Certificate Transparency for the web — so any client could audit the log and detect a server attempting to inject a malicious key into a conversation.
+Today, identity trust relies on Trust-On-First-Use pairing and out-of-band fingerprint verification; the public transparency log is on our roadmap, not yet live.

-• Clients detect key swaps independently of the server
+• Clients would detect key swaps independently of the server — roadmap

-• INTRODUCED — vouched by a contact already at VERIFIED
+• INTRODUCED — vouched by a trusted contact — roadmap

-• VERIFIED — out-of-band fingerprint match, highest tier
+• VERIFIED — out-of-band fingerprint match — roadmap

 See the threat model.
 Audit the boundary.

-Engineering teams and procurement reviewers can request the full KMS technical brief, including HSM attestation flows and BYOK ceremony scripts.
+Engineering teams and procurement reviewers can request the full KMS technical brief, including our current hardware-bound identity model and the BYOK/Sigsum roadmap.

 Request the KMS technical brief